SICGames/TBChestTracker/README.md

 - Add clanmate by using selection rectangle.
 - Clan Chest Filtering.
 Filter only the ones you want to be added to the chest quota.
 - More to be added in the future.

-## Known Bugs
-- OCR Wizard fails on 1080p monitors.
-Still working on it.
-- OCR will cause exception being thrown when attempting to start automation process for second time.
-- OCR will not read certain foreign clan mates correctly.
-Default added languages are: English, Russian, Turkish, French, Spanish, Ukranian, Japanese and Chinese.
-Future releases will allow user to add specific languages or all languages.
-- Portion of the screen may not be successfully screen shot for OCR to read it correctly.
-NO customization at this time has been added.
-If everything works, MATH works then.
-- Buttons may not do anything because they haven't been programmed to do so.
 ## How to install
 - Download installer from releases section.
 ## Launched Program and now what?